gto76/my-linux-setup/conf-files/debian/README.md

    Clipboard', and USB devices can be provided at 'Devices' > 'USB Debvices'

-Now your folders will be accesible at /media/<folder-name>
+Now your folders will be accessible at /media/<folder-name>

 and also check out the [**BASH ALIASES**](https://github.com/gto76/my-aliases/tree/gh-pages/conf-files/bash)